 Unlike the more expensive Roku Stick+, which supports dual-band WiFi connectivity, the Roku Express only supports single-band.
 That in itself shouldn’t be a major issue, but for some reason I kept having some WiFi issues.

-I first noticed this with Plex, which is a popular app for streaming video content from your desktop (or other servers on the internet).
+I first noticed this with Plex, which is a popular app for streaming video content from your desktop or other servers on the internet (see our full Plex review).
 When I tried to watch Full-HD videos, Plex on the Roku Express was almost unusable – buffering took a few seconds, but would then have to re-buffer every couple of minutes.

 Sometimes, playback simply stopped, and I got a Plex notice that my device’s WiFi connection isn’t fast enough to handle the stream – which is something that never happened to me on other modern streaming devices.
 (And thus the issue isn’t likely with my broadband router, which is close to the TV and is quite fast.)